Standoff2bot/xray-16/src/xrAnimation/STARTUP_CONVERSION_STAGE.md

 - Motions are discovered directly from the `.ogf` references; the inventory crawls the same visual roots for `.omf` payloads, capturing metadata (root alias, relative path, size, timestamp, VFS flag).
 - `ComputeLegacyAssetInventoryDigest` folds the full inventory (visual sources + motion metadata) into a deterministic CRC32 digest. `Load/StoreInventoryDigestInUserConfig` persist that digest inside `user.ltx` so we can tell whether the startup scan matches the last cached run.
 - `LegacyOgfConverter` exposes `ConvertLegacyVisualToOzzBundle` so runtime callers and the CLI share identical conversion code paths.
+- `CGamePersistent::OnGameStart()` now loads the cached digest from `user.ltx` whenever `g_use_ozz_visuals` is enabled (and prefetching is active), recomputes the inventory, and logs whether the digest matches.
+This wiring is the precursor to the conversion pass.
 - `test_startup_conversion.cpp` exercises inventory construction, digest stability, digest invalidation on asset edits, and digest persistence round-tripping through an `.ltx` file.

 ## Inventory Builder